 |Raspberry||Add fresh raspberries to the popsicle mixture for a sweet and tart twist.|

 |Strawberry||Add fresh strawberries to the popsicle mixture for a sweet and tangy flavor.|

 |Tequila||Add tequila for a boozy twist.
 Limit the tequila to ¼ cup.|

 |Vodka||Want something milder than tequila?
 Use vodka instead.
 Limit the vodka to ¼ cup.|

 |Watermelon||Add fresh watermelon chunks to the popsicle mixture for a refreshing flavor.|

 Try One of My Other Homemade Popsicle Recipes

 Expert Tips and Tricks

 Unmolding Popsicles - Frozen popsicles tend to become stuck within the mold.
-If this happens, run the mold under warm to hot water for 30 seconds.
+If this happens, run the mold under warm water for 30 seconds.
 After that, gently pull the popsicle from the mold.
 If the popsicle does not release, repeat in 15-second increments until it frees.
 Use caution not to get water in the mold.

 Yes, they are very healthy.
 Homemade ice pops are made with fresh fruit and have little natural sweeteners, making them very beneficial.